jbee/jbee.github.io/lex/index.md

 The regex `*` (zero or more) can be build using `[x]+`.

 `)` and `]` are identical and close the currently open group.
+Any open groups at the end of a pattern are implicitly closed.

-To embed an expression in another byte encoded instruction language the pattern can be enclosed in `` `...` `` in backticks.
-The `` ` `` instruction exits the current block unless it is the first byte in that block.
+To embed an expression in another byte encoded instruction language the pattern can be enclosed in backticks: `` `...` ``.
+The `` ` `` instruction exits the current block unless it is the first byte in a block or pattern.
 As such it serves as a marker for the beginning of an embedded expression.

 **Scanning**

-* `~`      skip until following set, group or literal matches
+* `~`      skip input until following set, group or literal matches

 Clarification: `a~b` matches *`axxxb`*`xxb` (darker part).
 To end the match only on a specific sequence or pattern